-Me, the everlasting Saturn, the devourer of children, the wearer-out of youth the heart-breaker, soul-crusher, flattener-down, whose gigantic hand now upon your neck shall never be moved until your head automatically seeks the ground, turned irrevocably to the past, idealism, once the lovely, lightening deity, of your most beloved sanctuary, now the soiled, tearless, bedraggled captive long since past despair, subjected to a mockery more bitter than death, compelled to dance to inspire spoilers to new spoliation, prostituted beyond recognition, deface and defamed and, worst of all, cited as the instigator of all that she holds loathsome Do we exaggerate?
+The everlasting Saturn, the devourer of children.
+The wearer-out of youth.
+The heart-breaker.
+Soul-crusher.
+Flattener-down.
+Whose gigantic hand now upon your neck shall never be moved until your head automatically seeks the ground.
+Bedraggled captive long since past despair, subjected to a mockery more bitter than death.
+Do we exaggerate?
 Well, the concentration of things which normally occupy much time and space into the small spaces of a few pages cannot but seem to, and yet, excluding this particular error, I believe not.
 Zodiac: A Life Epitome

 Sun-Saturn Aspects – How to Deal

 In astrology, wherever Saturn is placed in the natal chart, it acts as a focal point that brings energies into focus and represents the crystallization of an individual’s personality.
 When Saturn forms hard aspects (conjunction, square, and opposition) with the Sun, it can create a profound sense of apprehension, anxiety, and self-doubt.
 Individuals with such aspects often impose immense demands on themselves and are highly judgmental of their own inner expectations and the harsh realities they face.